• English

 The-Columns-of-Ancient-Egypt

-This early form of column resembled bundled reeds or plant stems but was sometimes made as polygonal shafts as well.
-Referred to as the most interesting fluted columns in Egypt, there were the first stone columns on earth and lost their charm when the new styles emerged which depicted a more complex structure.
+This early column form resembled bundled reeds or plant stems but was sometimes made as polygonal shafts.
+Referred to as the most interesting fluted columns in Egypt, they were the first stone columns on earth and lost their charm when new styles emerged that depicted a more complex structure.

 Lotiform columns